Meet the Board of Directors

 Michael Koch is a fiction writer and serves as a senior lecturer in the Department of English at Cornell University.
 His teaching interests include creative writing (specifically the short story), the study of contemporary American short fiction, and the study of contemporary fiction of the American South.
 Since 1989 he has been editor of Epoch, Cornell's internationally distributed literary magazine.

-Prior to coming to Cornell University Mike was at Johns Hopkins University in Baltimore, Maryland for six years in development and alumni relations.
-Before entering the higher education field he worked as a marketing consultant in Washington, D.C.
-Mike received a Bachelor’s of Arts in Political Science and a Bachelors of Science in Business Management from Trinity University in San Antonio, Texas in 2000.
+Prior to coming to Cornell University, Mike worked in Development and Alumni Relations at Johns Hopkins University in Baltimore, MD in roles of increasing responsibility including major gifts fundraiser, and executive assistant to the Vice President of Development.
+Mike received a Bachelor’s of Science in Business Management and Political Science from Trinity University in San Antonio, Texas in 2000.

-Mike has been involved with the performing arts from a young age and is thrilled to serve as a new member on the Constance Saltonstall Foundation Board.
+Mike has been involved with the performing arts from a young age and is thrilled to serve as member on the Constance Saltonstall Foundation Board of Directors.

 Bob Proehl, writer